THE FEDERAL GOVERNMENT’S PROPOSAL TO MODERNIZE THE OFFICIAL LANGUAGES ACT

 The QCGN was pleased to see that Minister Joly reaffirmed the Government of Canada’s continued leadership on official languages.
 We also support proposals to strengthen the role of Treasury Board in the coordination of the Official Languages Act; to expand the powers of the Commissioner of Official Languages to ensure compliance; and to transfer the Court Challenges Program into the Act.

-Read QCGN’s press release.
+Read QCGN’s press release and subsequent opinion piece in The Montreal Gazette.
 Also view coverage on CTV Montreal and Global Montreal that includes interviews with QCGN Vice-President Kevin Shaar and coverage by The Montreal Gazette, here and here.
 Also read The Gazette’s editorial and Robert Libman’s column.

 The Official Languages Act (OLA) is a quasi-constitutional statute that implements federal constitutional official language obligations under the Charter of Rights and Freedoms and the Constitution Act, 1867.